remotesynth/kinvey-login-sample/readme.md

+# Login Sample Application built with Kinvey

-This is a simple example demonstrating how to implement the following in Kinvey:
+This is a simple example demonstrating how to implement the following in [Kinvey](https://www.kinvey.com/):

 * Creating an implicit (anonymous) active user
 * Signing up and logging in with Kinvey authentication